ibm-cloud-docs/assistant/dialog-runtime.md

   See [Retaining information across dialog turns](#dialog-runtime-context) for more information.

 - `input`: The string of text that was submitted by the user.
 The text string can contain up to 2,048 characters.
+The following example shows how the input object is represented in the dialog JSON editor:

   ```json
   {